esot321c/scaffold/README.md

 Scaffold is a production-ready, authentication-first foundation for building modern web applications.
 It combines the power of NestJS on the backend with Tanstack Router and shadcn/ui on the frontend to provide a complete, type-safe development experience.

+## Version 0.10.0

+This release adds a comprehensive logging system with MongoDB support, an enhanced admin dashboard, and improved security monitoring capabilities.

 ## Architecture Decisions

 - **Monorepo Structure**: A monorepo approach was chosen to enable sharing TypeScript types between frontend and backend, ensuring complete type safety across the application boundary.
 This could be broken into separate repos, and the types package could be published as an npm package or hosted in a private package registry (like GitHub Packages, Azure Artifacts, or Nexus Repository) if needed.
 The monorepo approach simplifies development workflow and ensures types stay in sync during rapid development, while still allowing for future separation if organizational needs require it.